reasonmethis/docdocgo-core/README.md

 ### Summarizing local documents or URLs

 The `/summarize` command works similarly to the `/ingest` command, except, in addition to ingesting the content of the URL it also generates a summary of the content (the summary is not itself ingested).

+## Exporting data

+To export your conversation, use the command:

+- `/ex chat <number of past messages>` (or `/export` instead of `/ex`)

+If the number of past messages is not specified, the entire conversation will be exported.

 ## Sharing your collection with others